nxthinh2010/01_BEAtoUni/01_ESP32/ESP32_Web_Server_SH1106/readme.txt

-### Project Overview
+# ESP32 CAN Bus and Web Server Project

-This project uses an ESP32 microcontroller to create a system that integrates a CAN (Controller Area Network) bus interface and a web server.
-The ESP32 collects data from OpenWeatherMap and an OBD2 system, displaying the information on an SH1106 OLED screen.
+This project demonstrates how to use an ESP32 microcontroller to create a system integrating a CAN (Controller Area Network) bus interface and a web server.
+The ESP32 gathers data from OpenWeatherMap and an OBD2 system, displaying the information on an SH1106 OLED screen.
 It also hosts a web server for remote control of GPIO pins.

-### Components
+## Components

 - ESP32 Development Board
 - SH1106 OLED Display
 - CAN Transceiver Module

-### Libraries
+## Libraries

 - `WiFi.h` for Wi-Fi connectivity
 - `HTTPClient.h` for HTTP requests